 Jocelyn Armstrong, a Christian laywoman, has had a long and varied involvement in the Anglican Church.
 She has taken leadership in the ecumenical and the interfaith movements at national, regional (Asia) and international levels.
 On retirement from teaching Religious Studies at secondary school level, she authored the textbook ‘Discovering Diversity’, a resource for the Social Studies curriculum that introduces the students to religion and the world religions.
 She is the current vice president of the Auckland Interfaith Council and is the Chair of the Religious Diversity Centre Trust.

-• Dr Kevin Clements, Director, Centre for Peace and Conflict Studies, Otago University
+• Dr Kevin Clements, (Former) Director, Centre for Peace and Conflict Studies, Otago University

 Professor Clements is the Foundation Chair of Peace and Conflict Studies and Director of the New Zealand National Centre for Peace and Conflict Studies (NCPACS) at the University of Otago, Dunedin, New Zealand, and Secretary General of the International Peace Research Association.
 Prior to taking up these positions he was the Professor of Peace and Conflict Studies and Foundation Director of the Australian Centre for Peace and Conflict Studies at the University of Queensland, Brisbane, Australia.
 His career has been a combination of academic analysis and practice in the areas of peacebuilding and conflict transformation.